benedekrozemberczki/GraRep/README.md

 ### Outputs

-The predictions are saved in the `output/` directory.
-Each embedding has a header and a column with the graph identifiers.
-Finally, the predictions are sorted by the identifier column.
+The embedding is saved in the `output/` directory.
+Each embedding has a header and a column with the node identifiers.
+Finally, the embedding is sorted by the identifier column.

 ### Options
 Training a model is handled by the `src/main.py` script which provides the following command line arguments.

 ```
   --epochs                      INT     Number of epochs.
 Default is 100.